SUI-Components/sui/packages/sui-ssr/README.md

 }
 ```

-Here we are define a logger to the console directly.
+Here we implement a direct log into the console.
 Each hook type could be or a middleware function or an array of middlewares functions.

-You can checks with hooks there is avalible in the hooks-types.js file.
+You can checks with hooks there are available in the hooks-types.js file.

-There is two default hooks for 404 and 500 errors. both will look for a 404.html or 500.html file in the src folder and show this file.
-If you dont define this files, you will get an generic error page.
+There are two default hooks for 404 and 500 errors. both will look for a 404.html or 500.html file in the src folder and show this file.
+If you dont define this files, you will get a generic error page.

 ## Use the ssr in a lambda function